 I have covered public transportation on several pages, please check them for details and how to find the best options /train tickets for your journey.

 An alternative transport mode to visit many German & European cities is the Post Bus.
+You can

 You will be surprised how varied and attractive landscapes and cities are in my home country, so the list of must-see places could fill a book.